 If your dog is suffering from an ailment, such as osteoarthritis, hip dysplasia, or an injury, you’ll want to consider a physical activity that may ease the stress on those joints and strengthen the muscles.

-That being said, remember not to overdo it, and don’t try to treat any ailments without the advice of your veterinarian.
+That being said, remember not to overdo it.
+Don’t try to treat any ailments without the advice of your veterinarian.
 But working on problem areas will help strengthen those spots and make the activities more enjoyable for your dog.
-Your dog’s comfort and well-being come first, so if something is too painful or difficult for your dog, don’t do it!
+Your dog’s comfort and well-being should come first.
+If something is too painful or difficult for your dog, don’t do it!